 - New procedures have been implemented for the safe use of large gathering spaces such as the library and computer lab.

-- The airflow in every campus space has been professionally evaluated.
+- The airflow in every campus space has been professionally evaluated and is monitored on an ongoing basis.
 Solutions and improvements have been made where necessary to increase ventilation.

 - For the safety of the community, restrictions of campus access for visitors, family members, and vendors are in effect.

 - Thirty dorm rooms are designated as quarantine or isolation spaces for the year.

 - Custodial staff has been increased to ensure we can continuously clean high-touch and communal-use spaces throughout the day.